tristingreenstein/Social-Media-Web-Application/README.md

 # Social-Media-Web-App
 ## Project
 ###### Social Media Web Application
+NOTE ENV KEYS HAVE BEEN STRIPPED, MUST USE OWN KEYS IN ENV AND PROXY INSIDE PACKAGE.JSON

 Social media web application clone along the lines of Signal, Facebook, and Twitter.
 This will include functionality of posting, commenting, and sharing other user’s posts, user authentication, notifications, and private messaging.
 Using React we will able to develope our website, as well as using Node.js to handle package management.
 ## Technical Goals